i-snake-z/vitagamedir/README.md

 # Instalation
-Just download and execute  the vita_games_path.exe (windows defender may not like it) Another way to run it, is installing python on your pc and execute Vita_Games_path.py.
-If nothing happen, open the file with NotePad ++ and delete de first two "#" and change de directory in the file to the right location
+Just download and execute  the vitagamedir.exe (windows defender may not like it) Another way to run it, is installing python on your pc and execute vitagamedir.py may work with linux!

 # Change log